Mohammedjaseem/Chrome-Pdf-dark-mode/README.md

 # Chrome-Pdf-dark-mode-

-To make the PDF appear darker, kindly copy the code from "Paste this code in your Console.txt" and paste it into your console.
+To make the PDF appear darker, kindly copy the code and paste it into your console.